Best Places to See Wildlife in Central Florida

-Enjoy watching feathered treasures at one of our many birding “hot spots,” trek through one of our many swamps, or cast away on one of our 554 lakes.
+Enjoy watching feathered treasures at one of our many birding “hot spots,” trek through one of our many swamps to see alligators, or fish for bass on one of our 554 lakes.

 More than 300 bird species have been recorded in Polk County, and since Florida is a winter home for many migrating bird species, visitors can see an assortment of birds no matter what time of year they vacation.